MEDSAF-DISRUPT/rave-odoo-erp/README.md

-# rave-odoo-erp
-Rave payment gateway plugin for the Odoo ERP platform.
+# Rave payment acquirer for Odoo